Dr. Natalie Hahn, interviewing rural Nigerian woman about dawa dawa, a local food that was being enriched with soybeans.

 In 2019 and 2020, sixty -one items of African and Central American art has been donated by Malaika to Nebraska colleges, universities and libraries and to honor outstanding global educators.
 In collaboration with the Metropolitan Community College, a North Omaha African Art Corridor is being organized.

 Our goal is preparing Nebraska’s students to be global citizens and ensuring the opportunity to experience other cultures while understanding and building upon Nebraska’s heritage.

 Natalie D. Hahn

-Dr. Natalie D. Hahn, is a native of Polk, Nebraska and a resident of Central City, Nebraska and New York City.
+Dr. Natalie Hahn is a native af Polk, Nebraska and now lives in Central City and Lincoln, Nebraska.